aajonusnet/aajonusnet/md/QNA/Q&A Of February 1, 2004.md

 worked for us to eat lots at a time, just one eating.
 Okay, do you have a question?

 Q: Yes.
-Chronic athlete's feet or fungus, right? … over, a lifetime, right?
+Chronic athlete's foot or fungus, right? … over, a lifetime, right?
 How would you address that?

 A: Well there's no way you can stop it because that mold eats...
 The body flows